Starting with bees

 We recommend you start with a cedar National hive and consider the others later, after you have spoken to people using them.

 • 5 or 6-frame nucleus of bees, £180 plus.
-We can put you in touch with suppliers of locally-raised nucs.
-We recommend over-wintered nucs, headed with a queen from the previous years, although these soon sell out.
+These will build up into a full colony during the summer.
+We can put you in touch with trusted suppliers of locally-raised nucs.
+We recommend over-wintered nucs, headed by a queen from the previous year.
 See our website page Buying and selling nucs of bees and The price of nucs

 • Smoker, hive tool and feeder. £35.

 • Later...
 Honey extractor; honey settling tank and a second hive.
 No need to buy an extractor straight away.
-Conwy BK has two communal honey extractors and settling tanks, which we hire out to members.
+Conwy BK has two communal honey extractor kits, which we hire out to members.
 Don’t waste your money on junk second-hand galvanized or tin-plated extractors from auction websites, and certainly avoid secondhand beehives from auction websites.
 You could be buying foul brood diseases.

 • Course fee £150